bpaquet/ngx_http_enhanced_memcached_module/README.markdown

 Flush memcached
 ===

-Add a location in nginx config like that :
+To fully flush memcached, add a location in nginx config :

     location /flush {
       enhanced_memcached_flush on;
       enhanced_memcached_pass memcached_upstream;
     }

-And send a get request on uri /flush into nginx.
+And send a GET HTTP request on uri /flush.

 Response is a HTTP code 200, with body containing the string `OK`.

 Stats memcached
 ===

-Add a location in nginx config like that :
+To get memcached stats, add a location in nginx config :

     location /stats {
       enhanced_memcached_stats on;
       enhanced_memcached_pass memcached_upstream;
     }

-And send a get request on uri /stats into nginx.
+And send a GET HTTP request on uri /stats.

 Response is a HTTP code 200, with body containing all stats returned by memcached.

+Key namespaces
+===

+This feature is an implementation of namespaces : see the [memcached documentation](http://code.google.com/p/memcached/wiki/NewProgrammingTricks#Namespacing) for more details.

+You can set the namespace to use with a location by adding :

+    set $enhanced_memcached_key_namespace "$host";

+The plugin will use the HTTP host as namespace for the current location.

+You can flush a namespace (in reality, it only increment the key prefix) with a location

+    location /flush_ns_to {
+      set $enhanced_memcached_key "$request_uri";
+      set $enhanced_memcached_key_namespace "$host";
+      enhanced_memcached_flush_namespace on;
+      enhanced_memcached_pass memcached_upstream;
+    }